 When I was about 12, my dad bought a bright turquoise VW campervan.
 It all seemed very cute until he decided to take me and my sister on a ‘bonding’ trip to Dorset, where we used a loo hidden beneath one of the seat cushions and slept in hammocks measuring a foot across.
+One of our tires went flat and we thought we were going to be stuck for hours but, luckily, dad had an RV tire air compressor to save us.
 Thankfully, he never had the sense to cook us a meal inside.

 It meant that my first experience eating food prepared inside a VW campervan was a pretty amazing one.
 It came this week, courtesy of Tacombi on Elizabeth Street in SoHo.